olcf/hpc-system-test-wg/events/cug2026workshop/working-groups/WorksEnergy.md

 Capture key points raised during the discussion:

 - **Observations:**
-  - User are not really interestinng with energy mesure
+  - User are not really interesting with energy mesure
   - Different levels :
     - HPC center, : cdu cabinet, rack, cooling
     - Admin level : node, switch, ...
     - User or support level
   - For node health reason capturing throthing is very important
-  - how to choose the interval when capturing value or measuring
+  - How to choose the interval when capturing value or measuring
-    - interval size depend of sensors and device we monitor
+    - interval size depends of sensors and device we monitor
-    - how to choose interval size function of amoutn of data produced
+    - how to choose interval size function of amount of data produced
   - tools : user level (rocm-smi, pm_counters, admin level (hpcm, cray_pm), HPC center level
   - accuracy of measure depends of number of component implied

 - **Challenges:**
   - From and sys admin or support team point of view : have access to all measures :  cdu, switch, ssd, filesystem, cooloing ...
   - Accuracy of measure to diagnosis
+  - The granularity is one a point we have to deal with

 - **Differences between sites:** Users can or cannot have acces to config file to cap the power or the frequency
+-
 - **Tools / methodologies mentioned:**

 ## 5. Recommendations